cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 Considering that containers provide software based virtualization for multi-tenant applications on a shared host, it is important to use a container specific operating system, which is a read-only OS with other services disabled.
 This helps in reducing the attack surface.
 This also provides isolation and resource confinement that enables developers to run isolated applications on a shared host kernel.
 To allow defense in depth it's also recommended to not allow disparate data sensitive workloads be run on the same OS kernel.

-In order for security to span all layers of container platforms and services, a hardware root of trust based in Trusted Platform Module (TPM) or vTPM can be used.
+In order for security to span all layers of container platforms and services, a hardware root of trust based in a Trusted Platform Module (TPM) or virtual TPM (vTPM) can be used.
 The chain of trust rooted in hardware can be extended to the OS kernel and its components to enable cryptographic verification of trusted boot, system images, container runtimes, and container images, and so on.

 Operating systems provide basic system components like crypto libraries used for remote connections and kernel functions that are used for process initiation, management etc. These can have vulnerabilities and, because they provide underlying compute baseline for the containers they can impact all the containers and apps that run on these hosts.
 At the same time improperly configured containers can impact the host kernel security and hence all the services running in containers running on that host.
 Refer the details within the [Distribute phase](#distibute-1) for more information.